seemavora/githubWorkshop/githubWorkshop.md

 - git rebase master
 - git push origin *rebase_branch* --force
 - We need to checkout and pull master in order to have the lastest changes of these repo and rebase master will use local master repo.

+### Some tips
+- Commit whenever you feels like you've done something substantial
+- Whenever there's bugs that you cannot find out, git stash to revert to the nearest commit
+- Or you vscode to revert those changes